rfo909/CFT/README.md

 /fib
 ```

+An interpreted and dynamically typed programming language for automation of daily tasks.

 CFT started life as a way to create config files, copy files to remote hosts and starting and stopping remote services,
 all via PowerShell.
 Soon followed log collection and searching.

-CFT is a terminal based, interactive programming language, for automation of all kinds:
+CFT runs as a terminal based REPL, with some shell-like functionality.

+It is backed by a functional programming language.
+Functions are composed interactively,
+or more commonly, by editing script files, and is intended for automation at all levels:

 - copying files
 - running programs on remote hosts